 - The processor verifies and approves the transaction

 - The customer’s bank sends money to the processor

 - The processor sends money to the merchant’s bank

 - The processor sends the status of the transaction to the gateway – either approved or denied

 - The merchant receives the message of approval or denial

 - The merchant receives the money for the sold item

-These are the basics of every online payment.
+These are the basics of every online payment processing solution.
 But there are yet more vital details.